nozomi-75/gomis/README.md

 & "C:\Program Files\MariaDB 11.4\bin\mariadb.exe" -u root -p gomisdb
 ```

-### 4. Run the Application

-Once the database is set up, you can run the application.

-- You can use the desktop shortcut created by the installer.
-- Alternatively, you can run the main Java class directly from your IDE or terminal:
-    ```bash
-    gomis\src\main\lyfjshs\gomis\Main.java
-    ```

 ## Troubleshooting

 If you run into any issues, here are a few common problems and their solutions.